White Oak

 Maintenance

-In spite of a long list of troublesome pests, white oak is durable and long-lived.
+Slow growing and long-lived.
 Do not plant in shade, areas of poor drainage, or alkaline soil.
 Old trees are sensitive to construction disturbance in their root zone and to planting turf around a tree on what had been a forest duff ground cover.
 If necessary, prune for shape.
-44″ water minimum.
-Propagation: Seed.
+It is in the white oak group and therefore less susceptible to oak wilt.
+Propagation: seed.

 Comments

-Previous Scientific Name(s): Synonym(s): Quercus alba var. subcaerulea, Quercus alba var. subflavea
+Previous Scientific Name(s): Quercus alba var. subcaerulea, Quercus alba var. subflavea

 References